11 Easy Steps to Install a Solar Tube

 Gather the tools and equipment that will make your work easy.
 First, you need a ladder to access the high areas.
 The stepladder will also come in handy when cutting a hole through your roof into the ceiling.

-Falling from elevated positions can cause death or make you a lifetime cripple.
+Falling from elevated positions can cause fatal injuries or long-term disabilities.
 So, get step ladders that are strong enough to hold your weight.
 If the roof is too high or you stay on the top floors of an apartment building, consider seeking professional assistance.

 Here are a few tools and equipment to use when installing a solar tube: